 You may also have an increased risk if you've had sex with 30 or more women or if you’ve had a sexually transmitted disease.
 This may be because of your sexual habits.
 Alternately, it could be that you have a stronger sex drive due to higher levels of male hormones, which can be a risk factor.

 The causes of prostate cancer aren’t known.
-But there’s that a healthy diet and lifestyle may provide some protection.
-Steps you can take include:
+But there’s

 - reduce your intake of red meat, animal fats, and dairy fats

 - add more fruit and vegetables to your diet

 - in men who have prostate cancer, taking aspirin regularly may slow progression of the disease